Particular/docs.particular.net/samples/startup-shutdown-sequence/sample.md

 ---
 title: Startup and Shutdown Sequence
-summary: The order of startup and shutdown operations including all extension points that plug into that process
+summary: The sequence of steps in an endpoint startup and shutdown process, including all available public extension points
 component: Core
-reviewed: 2019-11-18
+reviewed: 2022-04-11
 related:
 - nservicebus/operations/installers
 ---